torrejonv/teranode/docs/architecture/architecture.md

 The server being externally accessible implies that it is designed to communicate with other nodes and external clients across the network, to share blockchain data or synchronize states.

-For clarity, the assets are served in a read-only mode.
-The various micro-services write directly to the data stores, but the asset service fronts them as a read-only interface.
+The various micro-services write directly to the data stores, but the asset service fronts them as a common interface.

 ---